-of spa typing involves sequencing the Staphylococcal protein A gene (spa) to recognise mutations or repeat insertion/deletion events that can cause changes in the polymorphic X region of the spa become a well-established gene.
-It has discriminatory method for outbreak investigations but has also been shown to be useful for long-term epidemiological studies.
+involves spa typing sequencing the Staphylococcal protein A gene (spa) to recognise mutations or repeat insertion/deletion events that can cause changes in the polymorphic X region of the spa gene.
+It has become a well-established discriminatory method for outbreak investigations but has also been shown to be useful for long-term epidemiological studies.
 The availability of MLST data associated with spa types on an online database facilitates comparison of Irish isolates with isolates from all other countries.
-Based upon repeating patterns (BURP) analysis clusters spa types together based on the repeat succession pattern of spa types (5).
+Based upon repeating patterns (BURP) analysis clusters spa types together based on the repeat succession pattern of spa types (5) .

-Using the inferred MLST data available from the spa typing online database the most frequently recognised MLST types accounted for over 35% of the isolates and, like previous years, included ST1, ST5, ST8 and ST30 (Fig 1).
+Using the inferred MLST data available from the spa typing online database the most frequently recognised MLST types accounted for over 35% of the isolates and, like previous years, included ST1, ST5, ST8 and ST30 (Fig 14).

-Fig 14 Most frequently recognised MLST among MRSA isolates investigated by spa typing during 2021
+Fig 14 Most frequently recognised MLST among MRSA isolates investigated by spa typing during 2022

-Sequence type inferred from data available on the Ridom spa typing database.
+^{}Sequence type inferred from data available on the Ridom spa typing database.
 Inferred MLST were not available for 32% of spa types (n=131) recognised.